Atari ST: Mega

 Initial sales were strong, especially in Europe, where Atari sold 75% of its computers.
-Germany became Atari's strongest market, with small business owners using them for desktop publishing and CAD.
+West Germany became Atari's strongest market, with small business owners using them for desktop publishing and CAD.

 To address this growing market segment, Atari introduced the ST1 at Comdex in 1986.
 Renamed to Mega, it includes a high-quality detached keyboard, a stronger case to support the weight of a monitor, and an internal bus expansion connector.
 An optional 20 MB hard drive can be placed below or above the main case.
-Initially equipped with 2 or 4 MB of RAM (a 1 MB version, the Mega 1, followed), the Mega machines can be combined with Atari laser's printer for a low-cost desktop publishing package.
+Initially equipped with 2 or 4 MB of RAM (a 1 MB version, the Mega 1, followed), the Mega machines can be combined with Atari's laser printer for a low-cost desktop publishing package.

 A custom blitter coprocessor improved some graphics performance, but was not included in all models.
 Developers wanting to use it had to detect its presence in their programs.
 Properly written applications using the GEM API automatically make use of the blitter.